FredHutch/diy-cromwell-server/README.md

 ## Guidance and Support
 ### Monitoring your workflows at Fred Hutch:
-Amy also made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).
-If you'd like to roll your own, you can find her shiny app code [here](https://github.com/FredHutch/shiny-cromwell).
+I made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).
+If you'd like to roll your own, you can find my shiny app code [here](https://github.com/FredHutch/shiny-cromwell).

 ### Design Recommendations for WDL workflows at Fred Hutch
 See our [SciWiki page](https://sciwiki.fredhutch.org/compdemos/Cromwell/) on Cromwell for more about guidance for how to start structuring and building your workflows as well as how to share them with others on campus in a findable way.